mfarrellfizhs/thesis-deploy/README.md

 # Deepfake Voice Detection App

 This project is a web application designed to detect synthetic speech generated through Voice Conversion (VC), Text-To-Speech (TTS), and TTS-VC techniques.
+The app use streamlit for frontend and fastapi for backend.
 It combines the power of **Streamlit** for a user-friendly interface and **FastAPI** for fast and efficient backend processing.

 # Requirements